-For In-school Suspension: Students may participate in extracurricular activities during in-school suspension.
+For In-school Suspension: Students may participate in extracurricular activities during in-school suspension except for the fighting grouped section and when placed as an intervention in discipline chart.
+(Example: And loss of extracurricular activities)

 For Out of School Suspension: Students assigned to Out of School Suspension shall be excluded from participating in all extracurricular activities from the date of the offense until completion of the disciplinary action.
 For the purpose of continuity suspension shall begin the day the referral is finalized and the consequences issued by the appropriate administrator.